 Typically, when most think of landscape design, they imagine creating detailed, blueprint-like spreads that pinpoint the location of every shrub and flowerbed.
 In reality, every change you make, whether it’s something that caught your eye at the nursery or adding a new ornamental species, is altering the landscape design in its entirety.

 Even if the planting was intentional, it can come with unintended consequences; the wrong species in the wrong location can make the whole arrangement appear haphazard, or even worse — introduce new pests.
 The keyword is “cohesion” — finding that perfect balance in your landscape design.
-Surrey homeowners have the benefit of working with The Arborist, a team that has been creating some of the region’s most beautiful landscapes since 1983.
+Surrey homeowners have the benefit of working with The Arborist, a team that has been creating some of the region’s most beautiful landscapes.

 By choosing The Arborist for landscape design, Surrey property owners can maximize their curb appeal and minimize the frustrations that come with a poorly planned landscape.
 Let us show you how.